 Brady is a member of the Association of Internet Researchers and an Executive Member of the Australian Sociological Association.
-Brady’s research on social media use appears in top-ranked journals such as Sociology, New Media & Society, Young, Continuum and Social Media + Society, and books such as the Civic Media Reader (MIT Press), and Negotiating Digital Citizenship (Rowman & Littlefield).
-Brady’s books include Youth Cultures & Subcultures: Australian Perspectives (Routledge, 2015), Mediated Youth Cultures (Palgrave, 2014) and Teaching Youth Studies Through Popular Culture (ACYS Publishing, 2014).
+Brady’s research on social media use appears in journals such as Sociology, New Media & Society, Young, Continuum and Social Media + Society, and books such as the Civic Media Reader (MIT Press), and Negotiating Digital Citizenship (Rowman & Littlefield).
+Brady’s own books include Youth & Society (4th edition, with Rob White and Johanna Wyn by Oxford University Press, 2017), Youth Cultures & Subcultures: Australian Perspectives (with Sarah Baker and Bob Buttigieg, by Routledge, 2015), Mediated Youth Cultures (with Andy Bennett, by Palgrave, 2014) and Teaching Youth Studies Through Popular Culture (with Sarah Baker, by ACYS Publishing, 2014).

-Brady has been teaching at the tertiary level since 2007, with a focus on sociology, cultural studies, youth studies, and internet research.
-Brady’s teaching has been recognised through awards and citations at the University of Tasmania and Griffith University, where he regularly ranked in the top 10% of instructors according to student evaluations.
+Brady has been teaching in higher education since 2007, with expertise in sociology, cultural studies, youth studies, and internet research.
+Brady’s teaching has been recognised through awards and citations at the University of Tasmania and Griffith University.

 Brady currently supervises and is available for further research supervision in the following areas: